Shakib Al Hasan: Global T20 Canada

 In June 2019, Shakib was selected to play for the Brampton Wolves in the 2019 Global T20 Canada, but missed as the BCB granted his request to give him some time off from the cricket.

 Lanka Premier League

 Shakib was expected to play in 2020 Lanka Premier League as his ban was expected to end in October but BCB declared that no Bangladeshi players, including Shakib, would feature in the LPL.

 Shakib, expected to play the 2021 season, was again granted no NOC as BCB declared no Bangladeshi players will feature in the LPL 2021.

 Shakib signed up with Gall Marvels for the 2023 season.

-Shakib produced an all-round display for massive 83-run victory over B-Love Kandy with a quickfire 21-ball 30 to help his side to reach 180-5 and 2-10 off 3 overs to help bundle out B-Love Kandy to 97 in 17.1 overs.
+Shakib produced an all-round display for massive 83-run victory over B-Love Kandy with a quickfire 21-ball 30 to help his team to reach 180-5 and 2-10 off 3 overs to help bundle out B-Love Kandy to 97 in 17.1 overs.